fiachra369/SQA_FinalAssignment/README.md

 ![Getting Started](https://i.postimg.cc/w1hS8jdZ/Screenshot-2021-05-18-at-13-09-23.png)

 **Step 3:** The Test Coverage Tool will then be shown to you.
-You can see all of the project's classes here.
+You can see all the project's classes here.
 The tool tells you if you've covered the class, how many approaches you've covered, and how many lines you've covered.

 ![Getting Started](https://i.postimg.cc/JGHfxQY1/Screenshot-2021-05-18-at-13-12-16.png)